famiu/feline.nvim/README.md

 ### Reporting issues or feature requests

-If you have an issue that you can't find the fix to in the documentation or want to request a feature you think is absolutely necessary, feel free to make a new [issue](https://github.com/famiu/feline.nvim/issues) and I will try my best to look into it.
+If you have an issue that you can't find the fix to in the documentation or want to request a feature you think is absolutely necessary, feel free to make a new [Issue](https://github.com/famiu/feline.nvim/issues) and I will try my best to look into it.
+If you want to contribute to Feline, you can make a Pull Request.
+For more details, please see: [CONTRIBUTING](CONTRIBUTING.md)

 ## Why Feline?